byrd-laif/soilMakers/readme.md

 ***Bio-Logical Body and Earth Care System Services; Transforming an Environ-mental withdraw to an Environ-mental Deposit for the future.
 Mobilizing bio-resources (organic refuse) and converting this into bio-gold, Bio-Logical Body and Earth Care Services & Commodities.***

-***Power as responsibility rather than domination.*** A radical sift from 'dominator' Bio-Logical Warfare; built on guilt, fear and force.
-To an 'Eco-logical Partnership', *Bio-Logical Freedom; feeling free to swim in the rivers of Mother Earth without fear of reprisal.*
+***Power as responsibility rather than domination.*** A radical sift from Bio-Logical Warfare; built on guilt, fear and force to an 'Eco-logical Partnership'. ***Bio-Logical Freedom**; feeling free to swim in the rivers of Mother Earth without fear of reprisal.*

-*Partnership systems support mutually respectful and caring relations.*

-***Reconciliation; forgiveness, free to turn and question: Where does someone go from here?***

 #### *Environ-Mental Health*

 *The ethics of ecology;* Learning to live in the light of Nature.

 The cultivation of a more attuned and responsive awareness of Wo-Mans ecological interconnections, recognizing feelings which are in touch with reality.
 Feelings provide a powerful way of finding out which lifestyle patterns are balanced and which are not.

-***The fundamental human birthright; freely connecting with thing that make living possible.*** Being attracted to all that is alive and vital, the human tendency to relate with life and natural processes - ***Is The Expression Of A Bio-Logical Need.***

 #### *Quality Of Life*